Books & Reviews

 From Florida’s tranquillity to the pulse of New York and the secrets of London, Israel, and France, Moe’s son, Jake, is thrust into a race against a remorseless assassin and a hidden ex-Nazi general.
 With an enigmatic Israeli spy at his side, they navigate a dangerous maze of history and deception, unearthing a web of shadows that refuse to fade.

-Mike’s third novel delves into the brutal realm of black market adoptions, where a cutthroat lawyer, a New York City detective, and a vengeful sister collide.
-With intricate plotting, the story unfolds with gut-wrenching surprises, culminating in a fitting conclusion that lives up to its title.
+Ellen and Tuck Handler decide to have a baby.
+Slowly they are drawn into the brutal realm of black-market adoptions where a cutthroat lawyer, a New York City detective, and a vengeful sister collide with intricate plotting, the story unfolds with gut-wrenching surprises, culminating in a fitting conclusion that lives up to the book’s title.
 This gripping thriller fearlessly tackles weighty societal concerns, drawing parallels to the exposé and advocacy novels that have historically shed light on profound injustices.
-In a landscape where evil exploits the innate human desire for family, this novel is a potent reminder of the perilous duplicity, anguish, and heartbreak unfolding.
-A timely exploration that showcases the author’s expertise, this thriller offers a thought-provoking story that captivates and enlightens.
+In a landscape where evil exploits the human imperative for family, this novel is a potent reminder of the

 pimp my walker